WAKING AT 2–3 AM

 • Medication effects

-What This Sleep Pattern Means
+What This Sleep Pattern May Mean

 These mechanisms are physiologic and well described in medical literature, even though Lyme-specific sleep studies remain limited.